openmediavault/openmediavault-docs/index.rst

 The System is built on a modular design and can be easily extended with plugins available right after installation of the base system.
-Additional 3rd-party plugins are available via the OMV-Extras repository.
+Additional 3rd-party plugins are available via the `OMV-Extras repository <http://omv-extras.org/>`_.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

    copyright
+   installation/index